Koala633/hostbase/README.md

 Lot of work has been make to perform a very quick redirection to the fake page (HSTS no matter here) the fake page can open in a new tab if the browser is launched, or open directly without browser launched (work on chrome and IE on 2 windows 10 testing) (full experimental)

-Added a helper.rb to launch user have a problem
+Added a helper.rb to launch if user have a problem

 Added Atheros card detection in the range of wlan0, wlan1 and wlan2.(For all hostapd option you need to enter wlan0 as a card)